hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 where `T` is a scalar type, stream type, or stream array type.
 Notable, it is not possible to pass scalar arrays as arguments, instead, arrays must be read through streams.
-[TODO: Discuss the rationale for this, we can always pass a stream array and read the scalar array from it.]

 If an argument may be *only* read from or written to, it is marked as `readonly` or `writeonly`, respectively.